mighty-gerbils/gerbil/doc/reference/std/misc/walist.md

 `walistv-key?` takes an instance of `walistv` or `walistv!` and a `key` and returns true if the `key` is present in a key-value pair in the `walistv`'s alist.

-These functions will not raise an error if called on an instance of the wrong type.
+`walist-key?` will not raise an error if called on an instance of the wrong type (the other variants will), but may produce wrong answer because it will use the wrong predicate.
-On the other hand, the generic function `{key?}` will always work correctly on any variant of `walist`.
+On the other hand, the generic function `{key?}` will always work correctly using the correct predicate on any variant of `walist`.

 ::: tip Examples:
 ``` scheme